HusainAbbas257/stockshark/README.md

 ---

 ## 🚀 Project Goal
-Stockshark's mission is simple: **learn chess engine development by actually building one**, and at the end defeat atleast myself.
+Stockshark's mission is simple: **learn chess engine development by actually building one**, and at the end defeat atleast myself (it already defeated me now i want to make it as strong as i can).

 ---